n0rmski/projectH/README.md

 Included here are:

-1. the scripts and filters used to extract the CDS alleles for the expressed MHC region genes
+1. the scripts [scripts] and filters [filters] used to extract the CDS alleles for the expressed MHC region genes
 	a. directly from fastq files (ExtractXX.bat)
 	b. from the assembled contigs (Contigs_XX.bat) and [data] the CDS alleles (also deposited in GenBank)